 Almost as old as the marina itself, with over 30 years in business Flanigan’s qualifies as the most established amongst Puerto Portals‘ collection of upmarket eateries.
-Spanish royalty are regulars – owner Miguel Arias is chummy with former king Juan Carlos I – which has certainly helped keep this dining landmark on the map.
+Spanish royalty are regulars, which has certainly helped keep this dining landmark on the map.
 But does its food still merit the royal seal of approval?

 Despite the covered terrace overlooking glistening rows of yachts, the immediate surroundings were surprisingly spare, comprising little beyond simply-dressed wooden tables on bare floorboards.
 As well as the luxury moorings, our marina-side seats provided pleasant views over the water and a wide swathe of blue sky.

 Appetisers first appeared in the form of a pair of fresh zingy tapenade, trailed by a generous plate of jamón ibérico and side of pan cristal.
 The acorn-fed, pure-bred Iberian ham was so finely sliced to almost be translucent and exemplary in flavour; the bread too was a perfect balance of olive oil, fresh tomato and light crispy dough.

 The restaurant prides itself on its seafood, and next was the ‘entremes del mar’ – a collection of bitesize morsels from the deep.
 The standouts were the skewered prawns – juicy, plump and delicious – while the battered squid and hunks of hake tasted market fresh.
 Only the cuttlefish croquettes, while tasty, were a little on the stodgy side.